garloff/changelog-transform/README.md

 good changelogs is enough work -- no need to add annoying 20% of mechanical work on top of it if computers can do the job.

-As of 2018-02-01, this is half-finished; I will get this to work in the next days.
+As of 2018-02-01, the changelog.py library is mostly complete and even somewhat tested.
+What is needed still:
+* Frontend CLI tool
+* More tolerance against strangely formatted changelogs